 Meet your instructor

-Susan Mills-Gray is the University of Missouri Extension State Nutrition Specialist, as well as the state leader of for our food preservation programming.
-She has over 38 years of experience with the university and can answer any questions you may have about your food preservation journey.
+Leslie Bertsch is a University of Missouri Extension Field Specialist in Nutrition and Health, as well as the state leader of for our food preservation programming.
+She has over five years of experience with the university and can answer any questions you may have about your food preservation journey.
 She is available for any questions or concerns about this course at [email protected], or you can post on the Course Questions discussion board.

 What is this course about, anyway?